Womencancode/Data-Visualisation-with-Python/README.md

 - Select the custom runtime enviroment that you created and click `Create Notebook`.
 -  The notebook will load.

-<b> You are now ready to follow along with the workshop in the notebook! <b>
+<b> You are now ready to follow along with the workshop in the notebook! </b>

 <br>
 <br>